Just Joey....

 Easy to make....fabric heart....

-Cut a heart shape in felt and matching one in fabric.
-On a small rectangle of aida cloth write word in pencil, handstitch using embroidery thread.
+Cut a heart shape in felt and a matching one in fabric.
+On a small rectangle of Aida cloth, write the word in pencil, then handstitch using embroidery thread.

 Your word of choice could be... baby, joy, dream, heart or whatever takes your fancy.